sosise/sosise-docs/documentation/error-handling.md

 import Exception from 'sosise-core/build/Exceptions/Exception';
 import ExceptionResponse from 'sosise-core/build/Types/ExceptionResponse';

-export default class CustomerDoesNotExistsException extends Exception {
+export default class CustomerNotFoundException extends Exception {

-    // This variables are optional, you may remove them public exampleVariable: string;
+    // This variable is optional, you may remove it public exampleVariable: string;

-    protected httpCode = 500;
+    // HTTP Code of the response with this exception protected httpCode = 500;

-    protected code = 3000;
+    // Error code which is rendered in the response protected code = 3000;

     // If set to false no exception will be sent to sentry protected sendToSentry = true;

+    // In which logging channel should this exception be logged, see src/config/logging.ts protected loggingChannel = 'default';

     /**
      * Constructor
      */
     constructor(message: string, exampleVariable: string) {
         super(message);